AdobeDocs/marketo-learn.en/help/cross-channel-marketing/seo-and-ppc-watch.md

 thumbnail: 345400.jpeg
 exl-id: 9bc2b6f3-d2ca-4408-b482-1914ba2ea01b
 ---
-# How to optimize your SEO efforts with Marketo
+# How to optimize your SEO efforts with [!DNL Marketo]

 Watch how to implement steps for success to create beneficial SEO and PPC strategies.